isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason (not to follow this rule)

-Folloing this rule leads to weaker invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn't deal correctly with semi-constructed objects consistently).
+Following this rule leads to weaker invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn't deal correctly with semi-constructed objects consistently).